enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 	Methods like the Monte Carlo, similar to RFT but they don't rely on approximate results.
 They are comp. intensive What are non-parametric approches in FWER?
-	They use the data itselfs to recreate empirical new distribution of the test statistic
+	They use the data itselfs to recreate empirical new distribution of the test statistic How do Non-Parametric works?
+	It works will the assuption that the Ho is correct, for example, that t-groups of High Low performers don't differ.
+So that their BOLDr are the same.
+If it's true, shufflling 1 or 2 in the other group, won't change the BOLDr of the 2 groups.
+Now we reshuffle that shit till every new test statistic curve possible is created.

-False discovery rate
+	Now the question is, how many of those say...
+300  new False discovery rate
 	Has to do with this false positive and negative
 	R is the total of FP and TP